savory oatmeal recipes: Italian oatmeal soup with pear crisps & prosciutto flakes

 the foodie find

-My foodie find of the week: dried white mulberries.
+My foodie find of the week (besides Italian savory oatmeal recipes) is dried white mulberries.

-Every year we spend the first weekend of June at my friend L’s house in Vietri.
+Every year we spend the first weekend of June at my friend Luigi’s house in Vietri.

 The first thing I do, when I get there, is reach the huge mulberries trees in the garden and eat as much of them as I can reach.